am20dipi/JS-advanced-concepts/JS-FOUNDATION/JavaScriptRuntime.md

 ## Event Loop + Callback Queue

-When something that can only performed by the Web API comes up on the Call Stack =>
+1. When something that can only performed by the Web API comes up on the Call Stack =>

-the Call Stack sends it to the Web API =>
+2. The Call Stack sends it to the Web API =>

-the Web API performs the execution and produces the result (data) =>
+3. The Web API performs the execution and produces the result (data) =>

-the Web API gives the data to the Callback Queue =>
+4. The Web API gives the data to the Callback Queue =>

-once the Call Stack is empty, the Event Loop gives the data in the Callback Queue to the Call Stack
+5. Once the Call Stack is empty, the Event Loop gives the data in the Callback Queue to the Call Stack

+## JavaScript Runtime vs. JavasScript Engine

+If a JavaScript file is a sheet of music...

+The JavaScript Engine is the musician or the composer; able to read and make sense of the sheet of music.

+While the JavaScript Runtime is the musician with the instruments; able to read and make sense of the sheet of music AND able to play it.